dnielbowen/chaos/README.md

 sum, and tried various low-pass filters.
 The result is a bunch of random walks created with fractals that always starts and ends at 0.
 Granularity of the curve depends on the length of the logistic sequence.

+One more interesting point about these curves: note how they all start out together for a very short time, like a tiny lightning bolt on the left.
+This is because I varied a parameter in the logistic map only very slightly to generate the different curves.
+If I varied it even more slightly, they would track together for longer (but not that long, because it really seems to want to go chaotic).
+This sensitivity to initial conditions is another classic character of chaos.
+But, this is similar to how you can "see where you're going" when you zoom into a Mandelbrot fractal, even though you can't predict what comes after "the next horizon" and you definitely can't begin to predict even further.
+Below is a visualization of this fact (it only converges back to zero each time because of how I averaged the sequence).

 Worthy of mention: Mandelbrot himself has spent quite a bit of his energy, for decades, looking at fractal behavior in markets (for example,